 Two depth charges from an unidentified B-24 Liberator caused serious damage.
 This was the third attack on U-539 in less than 3 weeks.
 The boat reached port on 20 Oct.
 (Sources: Blair, vol 2, page 430)

 11 Jun 1944

 When shelling the Dutch tanker Casandra with the deck gun in an action just off Curaçao in the West Indies, the tanker returned fire, causing only minor damage but forcing U-539 to break off the attack.
 (Sources: Blair, vol 2, page 564)

 12 Jun 1944

-An American Mariner aircraft attacked the boat but she got away once again (hit by gunfire the day before from Dutch tanker).
+An American Mariner flying boat attacked U-539, which once again escaped (she had been hit by gunfire from a Dutch tanker the day before).
 (Sources: Blair, vol 2, page 564)

 5 recorded attacks on this boat.